jasraa/tp/docs/UserGuide.md

 `add savings c/Salary a/500.50`

-### Add Shared Bill
-Add bills that are meant for splitting among friends or colleague
 ### 3.4 Add Shared Bill
 Add bills that are meant for splitting among friends or colleague